 Do I need to provide an offer in writing?
 What should it say?

 Some jurisdictions require a written offer.
 In any case, putting the terms and conditions of employment into writing ensures both employer and employee are starting the employment relationship on the same page.
-Near the top right corner of this page is a link to basic offer of employment letter.
-Personalize the document to reflect your situation, and always follow the employment standards rules that apply to your company.
+CFIB members can access a template Letter of Offer in our Member Portal.
 It is important to have your lawyer review your document before it is put into practice.